-However, for every highly qualified lead that is likely to convert into a sale, there are plenty of less-qualified leads who will find their way into your funnel.
-Maybe they’re students researching a project, or an HR manager creating a job description—whatever the reason, they’ve come across your content, shared their contact information to download it, and are not at all interested in purchasing your product.
+But for every highly qualified lead that is likely to convert into a sale, there are plenty of less-qualified leads who will find their way into your funnel.
+Maybe they’re students researching a project, or an HR manager creating a job description.
+Whatever the reason, they’ve come across your content, shared their contact information to download it, and are not at all interested in purchasing your product.

-You should choose targeted keywords to filter out as many of these leads as possible, but you will probably still receive some low-quality leads.
-Now, it’s the marketing department’s job to sort through these leads and separate the promising ones from the rest.
+So as not to get stuck in the funnel, you should choose targeted keywords to filter out as many of these leads as possible, but you will probably still receive some low-quality leads.
+After that, it’s the marketing department’s job to sort through these leads and separate the promising ones from the rest.

-Automation is key in this instance.
+To do this, automation is key.
 Your marketing department is busy with strategic high-level tasks, and separating leads manually is time-consuming.
-Automate the process so you receive more of the job titles you want to receive while minimizing the number of low-quality leads.
+If you automate the process, you receive more of the job titles you want while minimizing the number of low-quality leads.

-In a post-COVID-19 world, historical data may not be relevant at all.
-The COVID-19 pandemic will undoubtedly have long-lasting effects on consumers and companies alike.
-So, using outdated data to develop your sales strategy will leave you struggling to keep up with buyers’ needs in real-time.
+But in a post-COVID-19 world, historical data may not be relevant at all.
+More importantly, the COVID-19 pandemic will undoubtedly have long-lasting effects on consumers and companies alike.
+Using outdated data to develop your sales strategy will leave you struggling to keep up with buyers’ needs in real-time.